mendix/ImageCropModule/README.md

 - **Revert Changes** reverts all changes and re-copies the image from the original image and allows you to start over again.

-- **A Constant: ThumbnailSize** this changes the size of the thumbnail that will be created after altering an image.
+- **ThumbnailSize** this changes the size of the thumbnail that will be created after altering an image.
 Any of the buttons will force the thumbnail to be re-created in this size.

 > Please Note: If you change this constant it is recommended to change the thumbnail size on the image upload widget as well with the same value.
 This keeps all thumbnails consistently in the same size.